 HAL displays a graphic of the communications dishes.

 Not insignificantly (I don't believe) as HAL relays this information, in the upper right screen next his "eye" we see at the bottom the word "environmental".
 This fades out of view just as the graphic of the antennae revolves around toward us.
-The appearance of the word "environmental" may suggest to the audience that the earth simulation of what is occurring on Discovery One is pointless as there is an environmental aspect at work that they can't simulate.
-That place is of vital importance.

 I say "dish" but I have come to think of AE35 as a crater.
 What is a crater but a cup.
 None of the space stations in the second section have this version of an antennae, I believe.
 But now on Discovery One we have this large dish, this crater, just as we had the crater water hole in section one, then the Tycho crater in section two, and finally this crater which is depicted here in blue and white.
 The cups out of which Dave and Frank drank were also blue and white.